worldbank/dime-standards/dime-research-standards/pillar-4-data-security/data-security-resources/onedrive-backup-guidelines.md

 simply drag all the files you want to back up here.
 You can drag a whole folder and all its content at the same time.
 You should back up the most raw version of your data, even if that is a bunch of csv files.
-Since storage space will not be an issue since you will not sync this folder, you can back up both the rawest files and a data set where all of them are merged.
+Since storage space will not be an issue as you will not sync this folder, you can back up both, the rawest files and a data set created from the raw files.
 Even if these files are identifying you do not need to manually encrypt them before uploading them.

 <img src="https://github.com/worldbank/dime-standards/blob/master/dime-research-standards/pillar-4-data-security/data-security-resources/img/onedrive-backup-4.png" width="75%"><!--- Image is read from master branch or use full URL-->